goxr3plus/java-google-translator/README.md

 # Java-google-translator
 Do you want to use Google Translate inside your Java Application ...?
-Well now you can :) This repository shows you basic examples using java-google-speech-api library from GOXR3PLUS STUDIO , based on java-speech-api library .
+Well now you can :) This repository shows you basic examples using [java-google-speech-api](https://github.com/goxr3plus/java-speech-api) library from GOXR3PLUS STUDIO , based on [java-speech-api](https://github.com/lkuza2/java-speech-api) library from lkuza2.

 ## How to download and play with it